secretstartups/handbook/security/security-assurance/security-compliance/sec-controls.html.md

 </details>

-# List of NIST 800-53 controls by family (currently only specific to Dedicated):
+# List of NIST 800-53 controls by family (Used by Commercial and Dedicated teams beginning FY24 Q1):
 _Detailed sub-controls are included in the various control family pages_

 <details markdown="1">